 Step 4: Continue

-Continue inserting your hook between the posts of each stitch around.
+Continue this crochet knit stitch tutorial technique by inserting your hook between the posts of each stitch around.
 Keep your tension consistent — the waistcoat stitch can feel tight at first because you’re working into a smaller space than a standard single crochet.
 Going up a hook size or two from what you’d normally use can help.

 • Use a larger hook — go up one or two sizes from what you’d normally use for single crochet to compensate for the tighter stitch placement